Yes. You may apply before your bachelor's degree is conferred, but you cannot begin the Program until you have received your bachelor's degree.

 Log-in to your application.
-You will then see a button that says "Send Reminder" next to the names of your referees.
-Click on this button to resend the email to your referees.
+Click the "Remind" button to resend the email to your referees.

 Recommendations should be from at least two people who you feel are able to present an informal and objective evaluation of you.
 Each individual will receive an automated e-mail via the online application system; therefore, it is important that you provide a valid e-mail address for each reference.
 Instructors and recent work or military supervisors are most appropriate.
 Recommendations from personal friends, relatives, academic advisers, or family acquaintances are not appropriate.